-- •National defence spending must reflect seriousness and commitment to the tasks ahead.
-We welcome the commitment by NATO Member Countries to invest 2% of their national GDP on security and defence, and we encourage EU Member States to increase their defence spending for our common security in the future. - •National duplication and fragmentation must be prevented through a system of pooling and sharing among MS in order to operate in the most effective and cost-efficient manner.
-Moreover, rapid implementation on a national level must be considered a key element of the overall commitment. - •An EU Operational HQ shall be established to ensure quick and effective planning, interoperability and command and control.
-A permanent forum for decision-making shall be established, which will ultimately lead to a Council of Defence Ministers, in order to guarantee operationalisation of resources and effective cooperation and integration among MS. - •The EU should make use of the full range of legal instruments provided in the Treaty of Lisbon.
+- National defence spending must reflect seriousness and commitment to the tasks ahead.
+We welcome the commitment by NATO Member Countries to invest 2% of their national GDP on security and defence, and we encourage EU Member States to increase their defence spending for our common security in the future. - National duplication and fragmentation must be prevented through a system of pooling and sharing among MS in order to operate in the most effective and cost-efficient manner.
+Moreover, rapid implementation on a national level must be considered a key element of the overall commitment - Based on the planned Military Planning and Conduct Capability, an EU civilian and military headquarters as well as a fully-fledged EU Operational HQ shall be established to ensure quick and effective planning, interoperability and command and control.
+A permanent forum for decision-making shall be established, which will ultimately lead to a Council of Defence Ministers, in order to guarantee operationalisation of resources and effective cooperation and integration among MS. - The EU should make use of the full range of legal instruments provided in the Treaty of Lisbon.
 Effective cooperation within Permanent Structured Cooperation (PESCO) will allow MS, which are able and willing to engage and contribute within the European framework, to improve our common defence solidarity as stipulated in Art.
-42. This shall not prejudice the specific character of the security and defence policy of certain Member States. - •Member States shall cooperate, share relevant information and ensure rapid responses in order to build resilience, address present challenges, such as irregular migration, and effectively counter hybrid threats, such as cyber security and disinformation campaigns.
+42. This shall not prejudice the specific character of the security and defence policy of certain Member States. - Member States shall cooperate, share relevant information and ensure rapid responses in order to build resilience, address present challenges, such as irregular migration, and effectively counter hybrid threats, such as cyber security and disinformation campaigns.
 Strategic Communications must be strengthened in order to make the EU's security and defence policy a success.